 Identifying your business

 To understand what a logo is, we first must understand what the main purpose of a logo is.
-The design process must aim to make the logo immediately recognizable, inspiring trust, admiration, loyalty and an implied superiority.
+The design process must aim to make the logo immediately recognisable, inspiring trust, admiration, loyalty and an implied superiority.
 The logo is one aspect of a company’s commercial brand or economic entity, and its shapes, colours, fonts and images usually are strikingly different from other logos in the same market niche.
 Logos are used to identify.

 A good logo is distinctive, appropriate, practical, graphic and simple in form, and it conveys the owner’s intended message.
 A concept or “meaning” is usually behind an effective logo, and it communicates the intended message.
 A logo should be able to be printed at any size and, in most cases, be effective without colour.
 A great logo essentially boils down to two things: great concept and great execution.